• Making Seattle Affordable

 Making Seattle Affordable: The City is becoming less affordable.
 The people of Seattle are generous, but they are feeling the cumulative financial burden of their taxes, rents, fees, and bills going up without seeing a better city.
 Many longtime residents and neighborhood businesses can no longer afford to stay.
 Accountability is needed to foster affordability.
 City officials must do more to prevent the demolition of affordable housing and the economic displacement of vulnerable people.
 Only a City Council producing fiscally responsible solutions can ensure that seniors, middle class families, small businesses, and all our neighbors can afford to stay and thrive in the city we all love.
 Alex has the public service experience, financial expertise from the private sector, and a deep background in affordable housing to get results.

-Reducing Homelessness: Sadly, the number of people experiencing homelessness in Seattle increases — despite more spending by our local governments.
+Reducing Homelessness: Sadly, the number of people experiencing homelessness in Seattle has remained too high — despite more spending by our local governments.
 Alex will use his extensive background in affordable housing and commitment to accountability to fund only data-driven best practices proven to prevent and reduce homelessness as we have seen in other cities.
 Alex will also work collaboratively and persistently to achieve the necessary coordination with King County on mental health, drug dependency, and other key programs so that we have a comprehensive plan and achieve real progress on this regional crisis.
 Getting results is necessary to provide compassion toward people experiencing homelessness and to support those on the front lines working to reduce homelessness.

 Improving Transportation: All people — including seniors and families with children — need to be mobile to work, shop, play, and thrive in our city.
 But our city’s traffic and roads are a mess.
 With meaningful input from residents, City Hall must focus its limited resources to ensure we have reliable roads, transit, and sidewalks to safely move the most people — while enabling freight to move efficiently throughout our region to benefit our economy.
 At the same time, City Hall can do more to leverage innovations and data to reduce carbon emissions to protect our environment.